With Amazon, you can set up a merch table that you never have to take down.

-To sell merch on Amazon, you start by signing up to Seller Central.
+To sell merch on Amazon using our FBA or FBM options, you start by signing up to Seller Central.
 It’s your home for all of your merch operations.
 You can see your inventory, adjust prices, and market your goods to fans.

-Start by making an Amazon selling account for each country you want to sell in.
-You’ll need your business and tax info handy, and complete an online tax interview.
-You may be asked for other documents like a photocopy of your license, passport, banking or credit card statement to verify your account.
+Start by making an Amazon Seller account for each country you want to sell in.
+You’ll need to have your business and tax info handy and complete an online tax interview.
+You may be asked for other documents - like a photocopy of your license, passport, and/or banking or credit card statement - to verify your account.

 Protect Your Brand

 As an artist, your brand is one of your most valuable assets.
-That’s why there’s Amazon’s Brand Registry to help protect your registered trademarks, copyright and IP on Amazon.
+That’s why Amazon’s Brand Registry exists - to help protect your registered trademarks, copyright, and IP on Amazon.